Resources / Blog Posts / Ask the Experts: Managing Challenging Family Dynamics Around the Holidays

 From keeping the kids entertained to managing sibling stress, dealing with divorce dynamics, trying to please in-laws, and facing relationship struggles, life can feel messy for many during this time.

-LifeSpeak Mental Health and Resilience, a product of LifeSpeak Inc., offers monthly Ask the Expert sessions on a variety of topics in addition to day-long Ask the Expert marathons four times a year.
+LifeSpeak Mental Health and Resilience, a product of LifeSpeak Inc., offers monthly Ask the Expert sessions on a variety of topics, as well as four-day Ask the Expert marathons four times per year.
 Among the many topics covered, challenging family dynamics has consistently been a popular subject, especially in the lead-up to the holidays in recent years.

 If any of these situations resonate, check out the expert advice below.
-Our experts include Allison Villa (Registered Psychotherapist and Relationship Expert), Catherine Mattice (International Speaker, Consultant, Coach), and Jennifer Kolari (Child and Family Therapist.)
-Let’s dive in:
+Our experts include Allison Villa, Registered Psychotherapist and Relationship Expert, Catherine Mattice, International Speaker, Consultant, and Coach, and Jennifer Kolari, Child and Family Therapist.

 Question